dimitri-vs/llm-prompt-snippets/cursor_ide/README.md

 Keep it concise.
 Brevity is preferable over proper grammar.
 ```

-As of 2024-12 I use `claude-3-5-sonnet-latest` (aka. `claude-3-5-sonnet-20241022`) for 80% of my chat, switching to `o1` when doing larger refactors or when `sonnet-latest` fails to resolve a bug after 2 attempts.
+As of 2025-01 I use `claude-3-5-sonnet-latest` (aka. `claude-3-5-sonnet-20241022`) for 80% of my chat, switching to `o1` (points to `o1-preview`) when doing larger refactors or when `sonnet-latest` fails to resolve a bug after 2 attempts.

 You should always review and edit the green diffs before applying, Cursor is very eager to remove your comments and delete functionality it deems "unnecessary" to the current task.